AxiSEMunity/AxiSEM3D/doc/Installation.md

 git clone https://github.com/kuangdai/AxiSEM-3D.git AxiSEM3D
 ```
 #### 2.2.
 Configure by `cmake`
-Before doing `cmake`, one must edit the `_ROOT` variables in `AxiSEM3D/SOLVER/CMakeLists.txt` to point to the correct dependencies, for example (the actual paths are *user-dependent*):
+Before running `cmake`, one must edit the `_ROOT` variables in `AxiSEM3D/SOLVER/CMakeLists.txt` to point to the correct dependencies, for example (the actual paths are *user-dependent*):

 ```python
 # Eigen and Boost installed by downloading the source code